-I'm a self-taught photographer raised by Ukrainian-American immigrants in New York City during one of the most exciting periods for art, music and culture.
-Focused at a young age on creative expression in graffiti art, I eventually enrolled at Queens College studying under influential American civil rights painter Benny Andrews where I learned the fundamentals of composing a compelling picture.
-While later studying graphic design at the Fashion Institute of Technology and then moving on to the publishing industry for 10+ years as a Designer/Art Director for popular magazines such as Men's Health and Esquire, I discovered my greatest interest laid in capturing the mood of an existing moment and left to pursue photography.
-Today, I specialize in documentary photography and freelance for the Village Voice newspaper.
-I've traveled extensively throughout the world and have covered stories from Pine Ridge Reservation, South Dakota to independent motels owned by South Asian Indians in the United States.
-My work has appeared in numerous publications and has been exhibited throughout New York City.
-In 2009 he was a 'People Portrait' finalist for the Masters Cup and in 2012 a 'Travel Portrait' finalist in PDN magazine.
+Mark Hewko is a freelance photographer raised by Ukrainian-American immigrants in New York City during one of the most exciting periods for art, music and culture.
+Focused at a young age on creative expression in the arts, he eventually enrolled at Queens College studying under influential American civil rights painter Benny Andrews where he learned the fundamentals of composing a compelling picture.
+While later studying graphic design at the Fashion Institute of Technology and then moving on to the publishing industry for 10+ years as a Designer/Art Director for popular magazines such as Men's Health and Esquire, he discovered his greatest interest laid in capturing the mood of an existing moment and left to pursue photography.
+Today, he specializes in documentary photography and freelances for the Village Voice newspaper.
+He's traveled extensively throughout the world and has covered stories from Pine Ridge Reservation in South Dakota to independent motels owned by Indian-Americans in the United States.
+His work has appeared in numerous publications and has been exhibited throughout New York City.
+In 2009 he was a 'People Portrait' finalist for the Masters Cup, and in 2013 a 'Travel Portrait' winner in PDN magazine.
 Beginning in 2014, a portion of the Indian-American motel project will be included in the 'Beyond Bollywood' exhibition at the Smithsonian Institute in Washington DC and will travel throughout the United States for the next 5 years.